 ----------------------- Start of change 4-----------------------

 Validate the type of resource to be created

 If this is a CREATE request and the memberType attribute of the addressed parent group resource is not "MIXED", the group hosting CSE may check whether the type of resource to be created is a valid and compatible child resource type of the group members.
+If the To parameter includes …/fanOutPoint without any additional appended relative address, then the type of resource specified by the memberType attribute of the parent group resource shall be checked to ensure that it is compatible with the type of child resource to be created.
 If they are not consistent, the request shall be rejected with a Response Status Code indicating "MEMBER_TYPE_INCONSISTENT" error.
-If the To parameter includes …/fanOutPoint without any additional appended relative address, then the type of resource specified by the memberType attribute of the parent group resource shall be checked to ensure that it is compatible with the type of child resource to be created.
-If the To parameter includes an additional appended relative address after the fanOutPoint element and the Hosting CSE is able to determine the corresponding resource type (e.g. relative address corresponds to a virtual resource having a fixed name and known type), then this type shall be checked to ensure that is compatible with the type of child resource to be created.
-Otherwise if the hosting CSE is not able to determine the type of the resource targeted by the relative address it shall not perform the validation.

 ----------------------- End of change 4----------------------